Kymo-MCP/MCPbox/README.md

 - Enhanced security mechanisms: Supports Token authentication and multi-level permission control.

-- More intuitive operations experience: Graphical interface displays real-time service status and traffic data.

-### 3. In what scenarios is MCPBOX suitable?
+### 3. In what scenarios is MCPCAN suitable?

-MCPBOX is ideal for scenarios requiring centralized management of multiple MCP services, including but not limited to:
+MCPCAN is ideal for scenarios requiring centralized management of multiple MCP services, including but not limited to:

-- AI Agent development platforms that need to manage multiple service instances;

-- Enterprises that need secure and controlled distribution of MCP tools across teams;

-- Developers who want to monitor MCP service performance and traffic data for intelligent operations.

-- Whether for individual research or enterprise deployment, MCPBOX provides a flexible architecture and open capabilities to support real-world business applications.

----
+- Individual/Small Team MCP Service Development: Quickly deploy local code as a remote SSE protocol service for real-time data push testing or small application calls;

+- External MCP Service Configuration Archiving: Centrally manage connection information for multiple external MCP services, avoiding scattered and lost configurations;

+- Lightweight Real-Time API Deployment: Convert MCP services into SSE protocol APIs for use by small systems that need to obtain real-time data (such as front-end real-time dashboards, simple monitoring tools).

 ## 🤝 Contributing
 Contributions of any kind are welcome!